View All

 θ=θ−α∇θJJ(θ)

-• Popular Use Cases: Small-scale models with well-behaved loss functions.
+• Popular Use Cases: Suitable for simple models or convex optimization problems with smooth, well-behaved loss functions.

 SGD updates the model parameters based on a single data point, offering faster convergence but more variance.
 It’s widely used in many machine learning tasks for quicker results.